SVG Files: What They Are and How to Make One

 1. Infinite Scalability

-It’s right there in the name: You can shrink or expand SVGs to any size without a loss of quality.
+It’s right there in the name: You can shrink or expand SVGs to any size without losing quality.
 Image size and display type don’t matter with SVGs — they always look the same.
+Because of this, SVG files are a fan-favorite if quality is important to you.

 This is important because the size of web images differs by viewer, based on browser window dimensions, device, zoom ratio, site layout, and responsive design.
 Your images must appear fully rendered to every viewer, and SVGs make this a lot easier.